Cycles in subexpression graphs: Abstract

 \section{Abstract}

 Let $\Sub(\u{s},w)$ be the graph whose vertices are all subexpressions with target $w$ of a fixed expression $\u{s}$ in generators of a Coxeter group and edges are the pairs of subexpressions with Hamming distance 2.
-We prove that $\Sub(\u{s},w)$ is connected and its cycle space is spanned by the cycles of lengths 3,4 and $n+2$, where $n$ runs over the set of all finite orders of products of two (not necessarily simple) reflections.
+We prove that $\Sub(\u{s},w)$ is connected and its cycle space is spanned by cycles of lengths $d+2$, where $d$ ranges over all positive divisors of all finite orders of products of at most two entries of $\u{s}$.

 \textbf{Keywords:} Coxeter group, geometric representation, subexpressions, cycle space.